-For many guitar players, their instruments, amps, pickups, cables, pedals and effects units have utmost importance while guitar picks which come into physical contact with their instruments are perceived as trivial accessories.
+For many guitar players, their instruments, amps, pickups, cables, pedals and effects units have the utmost importance while guitar picks that come into physical contact with their instruments are perceived as trivial accessories.

 Generally speaking, guitar picks are considered to be cheap and disposable items that guitar players often buy new ones in order to be able to play with the brand-new feeling of their picks.
 This has led to the fact that they are indeed cheap and guitar players do not really think about how many times they buy their favourite picks in a year.

-Chicken Picks are one of the longest-lasting guitar picks in the market.
+Chicken Picks are one of the longest-lasting and best-sounding guitar picks on the market.
 It stays in a usable form for 6 months to 1 year with standard usage.
 On top of that, thermoset material used for making Chicken Picks does way less harm to our planet than regular plastic materials.

 They are proudly made in the Netherlands (also in Germany I believe), free from child labour.
 Guitar players who have tried Chicken Picks have never wanted to go back to their standard guitar picks.
 Ask the one using these picks and you’ll find out!

 So what makes Chicken Picks that different?

 Chicken Picks are made of a special thermoset material (a type of plastic material processed under high temperature and pressure, once hardened there is no going back to their initial form) and each one of them is finished by hand for the best result.

-When you consider its lifespan, it is probably one of the cheapest guitar picks in the market 🙂 And lastly, since it’s quite hard yet resonant, it will give you very unique harmonic and tonal characteristics that no other guitar picks can.
+When you consider its lifespan, it is probably one of the cheapest guitar picks on the market 🙂 And lastly, since it’s quite hard and dense yet resonant, it will give you very unique harmonic and tonal characteristics that no other guitar picks can.

 Before reading on, see my Ultimate Comparison video for Chicken Picks and see how much I love them! 😉